This Mexican Hot Chocolate is the perfect antidote to a cold day!

-For this Mexican Hot Chocolate recipe, I simply combined milk and unsweetened cocoa powder, along with a cinnamon stick, vanilla, and little cayenne.
 The cayenne gives the hot chocolate a little kick; nothing that will burn your tongue, just a little heat at the back of your throat.

 Everything is heated until steaming hot and then topped with whipped cream and a sprinkle of cinnamon.
 Traditional Mexican Hot Chocolate is not topped with whipped cream, but I just couldn’t resist adding some.

 If you’d like, you can substitute traditional Mexican chocolate for the cocoa powder called for in this recipe.
 Just keep in mind it’s already been spiced with vanilla, cinnamon, and almond extract or crushed almonds.
 Adjust the spices called for in the recipe to taste.

 Warm up with a cup of this Mexican Hot Chocolate after your next winter outing!

 Treat yourself to a mug of this delicious Mexican Hot Chocolate ... it's the perfect way to warm up on a cold winter day!